limebrains/limebrains.com/README.md

 ## 💫 Deploy

-After successful merge to gitlab it deploys the version to production using Netlify.
+After successful merge it deploys the version to production using Netlify.